Compare Ohio’s lowest electricity rates

 Types of Ohio energy plans

-When exploring energy options in Ohio, you’ll encounter several types of energy plans.
-Your electricity rate structure depends on the plan you pick, which falls into one of the following categories.
-Be sure to review the Electricity Facts Label (EFL) of any plan you consider to understand all the details.
+When exploring energy options in Ohio, you’ll find a few different types of energy plans.
+The key difference between plans is the rate structure and how your supplier determines its electricity rates.
+Be sure to review the Electricity Facts Label (EFL) of any plan to understand the details before signing up.

 - Fixed-rate plans: A fixed-rate plan keeps your rate constant for the duration of your contract, typically lasting 12 to 36 months.
-This type of plan can help you budget your bills better because the rate you pay is the same every month.
+Fixed-rate plans can help you budget your bills better because the rate you pay is the same every month.
 Ending your contract early will likely result in an early termination fee (ETF).
+However, you won’t have to pay an ETF if you move outside your provider’s service area.

-- Variable-rate plans: With a variable-rate plan, your Ohio electricity rate per kWh will fluctuate monthly based on the market price of energy.
-This means your rate can increase during times of high energy demand and decrease when demand is low.
+- Variable-rate plans: With a variable-rate plan, your Ohio electricity rate will fluctuate monthly based on the market price of energy.
+Your bills can increase during times of high energy demand and decrease when demand is low.
 Because variable-rate plans don’t require a contract, you won’t incur an ETF if you switch to another plan.

 - Prepaid and no-deposit plans: Some electric companies in Ohio require a deposit to enroll in a plan.
 If you have a good credit score, they may waive the deposit.
-To avoid a deposit, consider looking for a no-deposit electricity plan.
+To avoid a deposit, consider searching for a no-deposit electricity plan.
 A common no-deposit option is a prepaid energy plan.
-It allows you to pay upfront for electricity use instead of receiving a bill at the end of the billing cycle.
+These plans allow you to pay upfront for your service and refill your account as needed.

 - Renewable energy plans: Green energy plans in Ohio include electricity generated from renewable sources like solar power, wind energy, and hydropower.
 You can find competitive and affordable green energy plans in Ohio.